ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_pagination.md

 * Providers are not expected to implement pagination with transaction isolation.
 The underlying data-set may change between two subsequent requests.
 This may result in situations where the same transaction is returned on more than one page.
 * A maximum page size of `1000` records is assumed for all end points (unless otherwise stipulated in the end point definition).
 If a page size greater than this maximum is requested then a HTTP status of `422 Unprocessable Entity` SHOULD be returned.

+### Cursor Support

+For performance reasons data providers may wish to support other pagination patterns such as cursors or continuation tokens.
+While the standard does not explicitly support these additional mechanisms it is considered allowable to implement these patterns and expose them via the [pagination links](#pagination_links).

+In this scenario the URIs included in the links for other pages may not be compliant with the standard and may, instead, include other query parameters that support another pagination pattern.
+It is expected that all other pagination requirements such as link fields and meta fields will still be supported if other patterns are implemented.

+To allow for a more performant implementation data consumers are encouraged to utilise [pagination links](#pagination_links) wherever possible and only use constructed URIs for the first page or if random access to a specific set of records is required.